rdewar22/rdewar22/README.md

 ### Hi there 👋 my name is Robby!

-I am currently working on building a website using React and node!
+I am currently working on building a website using ReactJS and node for the backend!
 I like sports, video games, and music.

 I am also looking for a job in software development.